polytechnice-si/3A-GL-DiceGame/README.md

 ### Test: Player follows the rules [Mockito]

-How it is possible to test that our implementation of players follows the rule and does not throw the dice 42 times instead of 2?
-As usual, mock objects will help us to assess that, by allowing one to measure the execution flow that goes through a given mock.
-Using a mocked `Dice`, we simply asks Mockito to check that the `roll` method was called only two times after the `play` method was called.
+How it is possible to test that our implementation of players follows the rule and does not throw the dice 42 times instead of only 2?

+As usual, mock objects will help us to assess that, by allowing us to measure the execution flow that goes through a given mock.
+Using a mocked `Dice`, we simply asks Mockito to `verify` that the `roll` method was called on `d` only two times after the `play` method was called.

 ```java
 	@Test